 |Weaving, Embroidery and More

 Not only do we produce dyes and dye fibre, threads, yarns, fabrics, garments and interiors.
 Scarves, T‐shirts, jeans, dresses… you name it, we can supply it, or just the fabric.
 We are comfortable producing a range of naturally dyed textile solutions for interiors.
 In case you need embroidery, we have access to the best artisans around.
 To remain on the cutting‐edge we make continuous visits to weavers near or far, but we are the most happy when we are able to employ women in Auroville or in Kottakarai, the village where we are based.
 Why not send an enquiry?
-Remember that we can take care of the entire chain, from seed to seam.
-What can we dye, weave, stitch or embroider to delight you?
+We can take care of the entire chain, from seed to seam but as we are at capacity we are most interested in working with partners who are serious about the environment and want to invest in us and collaborate long-term.